Nina Sakhnini

 More Older Adults Try Patient Portals in Recent Years, but Many Don't Continue: A Meta-Analysis

-Machine Learning Log Analysis Health Informatics ADRD
+Machine Learning Log Analysis Large-Scale Behavioral Data Statistical Modeling R Health Informatics ADRD

 UbiComp '18 · HCII '20